Collyz/Collyz/README.md

 - 👋 Hi, I’m @Collyz aka Mohammed Mowla
-- 👀 I’m interested in app development and game development
+- 👀 I’m interested in app development and computer graphics.
-- 🌱 I’m currently a Junior in Stockton University.
+- - 🌱 I’m currently a Junior in Stockton University.
 I am majoring in Computer Science, and minoring in Mathematics
 - 📫 How to reach me: email m.mowla03151@gmail.com

 <!---